What Is The Plural Form For Fox

 FAQ: Pluralizing "Fox" and Other Nouns

 Q: Why is the plural of "fox" not "foxen," like "oxen"?
 A: The plural form "oxen" is an irregular plural that comes from Old English.
 The word "ox" used to form its plural by adding "-en."
-However, "fox" follows the more common English rule of adding "-es" to nouns ending in -x, -s, -sh, -ch, or -z.
+Even so, "fox" follows the more common English rule of adding "-es" to nouns ending in -x, -s, -sh, -ch, or -z.

 Q: Is it ever acceptable to use a non-standard plural form in creative writing?
 A: While creative writing allows for some deviation from standard grammar for stylistic effect, using a non-standard plural like "foxen" would likely be seen as an error rather than a deliberate choice.
 It's best to stick to "foxes" unless there is a very specific and clear artistic reason to do otherwise.